Notice of Privacy Practices

 Interpreter services are provided free of charge to you.

 Home State Health Plan is a Covered Entity as defined and regulated under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-Home State Health Plan is required by law to keep the privacy of your protected health information (PHI).
-We must give you this Notice of our legal duties and privacy practices related to your PHI, abide by the terms of the Notice that is currently in affect and notify you in the event of a breach of your unsecured PHI.
+Home State Health Plan is required by law to maintain the privacy of your protected health information (PHI), provide you with this Notice of our legal duties and privacy practices related to your PHI, abide by the terms of the Notice that is currently in affect and notify you in the event of a breach of your unsecured PHI.

 Home State Health Plan reserves the right to change this Notice.
-We reserve the right to make the revised or changed Notice effective for your PHI we already have as well as any of your PHI we get in the future.
-Home State Health Plan will promptly revise and distribute this Notice whenever there is a material change to the uses and disclosures, your rights, our legal duties, or other privacy practices stated in the notice.
-We will make any revised Notices available on our website and in our Member Handbook.
-We will also mail you or email you a copy on request.
+We reserve the right to make the revised or changed Notice effective for your PHI we already have as well as any of your PHI we receive in the future.
+Home State Health Plan will promptly revise and distribute this Notice whenever there is a material change to the following:

 - We train our staff to follow our privacy and security processes.